 Projects undergoing review under S106 and GEPA are submitted to DCA's Historic Preservation Division (HPD) for review and comment.
 HPD is the Georgia State Historic Preservation Office (SHPO) and, as such, HPD is a required consulting party to a federal or state agency in both the S106 and GEPA review process.
-Details related to the S106 and GEPA review processes and documentation required for the historic preservation review can be found on the HPD Review and Compliance Website11.
+Details related to the S106 and GEPA review processes and documentation required for the historic preservation review can be found on the HPD Review and Compliance Website14.
 All applicants are required to submit a completed Environmental Review (ER) form and supporting documentation to HPD for both a S106 and GEPA review prior to submitting an application to DCA.
+HPD review will not begin until after the competitive award list is announced.